pettermk/authz-authn-primer/README.md

 follow the JSON web token standard, meaning they are comprised of headers, a payload and a signature.

-#### Token validity
+#### Verify token validity

-Since our app is protected by an outer shell in the form of the authentication proxy, validating the token is not strictly necessary.
+Before decoding the token we need to verify its validity.
+Since our app is protected by and outer shell in the form of the authentication proxy, validating the token is not strictly necessary as the proxy takes care of this step.
 However, we should practice our defense-in-depth muscle at all times, therefore we validate the token in the code as well.

 The JWT (JSON web token) consists of three parts - header, payload and signature.
 Token validation is based on asymmetric cryptography.
 In Entra ID, there are several public-private key